Assemble your team

 As described in The Challenge, your story has to contain a molecular and public health components.

 At this step, it's also important to think about your audience.
 In this challenge, your target audience are fellow high school students who have some knowledge of biology, but have not studied the topic in greater detail.
 Think what they can relate to, and what would keep them interested.
+The American Association for the Advancement of Science recommends to always keep in mind the 3Ms when communicating science: a good message should be Miniature, Memorable, and Meaningful.

 Your team should brainstorm many ideas at this stage and choose one that appeals to you the most.
 It's also important at this stage to think about the 2-minute time constraint and how much information can be communicated effectively.